How to Get to Angeles City:

 Mobile Phones: GSM 900/1800 under the 3 largest carriers – Smart, Globe, and Sun

 Most foreign visitors have no need for visas if they plan to stay in the Philippines for less than 30 days.
-One-two-sixth-month visas can be obtained in advance and cost around USD 70 upward.
+One-to-sixth-month visas can be obtained in advance and cost from USD 70.

 For more detailed information on visa requirements, please visit: Philippines Bureau of Immigration